-Prior to performing this procedure the Neutral Adjustment procedure must be completed.
+Prior to performing this procedure the Neutral Adjustment Procedure must be completed.

-To avoid serious injury, perform adjustments only with the engine stopped, the key removed, and the unit parked on level ground.
+To avoid serious injury, perform adjustments only with engine stopped, key removed, and tractor parked on level ground.

-- Position the ground speed control levers into the NEUTRAL LOCKOUT position - 2.
-Loosen the set collar (A, Figure 52) on the neutral return rod (B).
+- 1. Position the ground speed control levers into the NEUTRAL LOCKOUT position - 2.
+Loosen the set collar (A, Figure 53) on the neutral return rod (B).

-- Position the set collar along the neutral return rod until it contacts and very lightly compresses the neutral return spring (C). - 4.
+- 3. Position the set collar along the neutral return rod until it contacts and very lightly compresses the neutral return spring (C). - 4.
 Move the ground speed control levers into the operating position, pull rearward, and release. - 5.
 Move the ground speed control levers out towards the NEUTRAL LOCKOUT position.

-- if the ground speed control lever aligns with the notch in the neutral lock plate, adjustment is complete; - if the ground speed control lever stops it's return motion past the notch (while standing at the rear of the unit), position the set collar so the neutral return spring is less compressed. - if the ground speed control lever stops it's return motion before the notch (while standing at the rear of the unit), position the set collar so that the neutral return spring is more compressed. - 6.
+- if the ground speed control lever aligns with the notch in the neutral lock plate, adjustment is complete; - if the ground speed control lever stops it's return motion past the notch (while standing at the rear of the machine), re-position the set collar so the neutral return spring is less compressed. - if the ground speed control lever stops it's return motion before the notch (while standing at the rear of the machine), re-position the set collar so that the neutral return spring is more compressed. - 6.
 Repeat the process as necessary until the ground speed control lever aligns with the notch in the neutral lock plate.